Dental Careers in Michigan

 Digital Competency

-Comfort with digital X-rays, electronic health records, practice management software, and intraoral scanning systems.
-Training is often provided, but baseline technical comfort is expected.
+Experience with digital X-rays, electronic health records, practice management software, and intraoral scanners is highly valued.

 Team Collaboration